forcedotcom/salesforcedx-vscode/README.md

 ### Packages

 The packages directory contains the different npm packages.
-The naming convention is that anything with 'vscode' is a VS Code extension.
-Anything without 'vscode' is a standalone npm package that can be installed normally through npm.
+The naming convention is that anything with 'salesforcedx-vscode' is a VS Code extension.

 ## Typical workflow